mike-north/professional-ts/notes/06-converting-to-ts.md

 ## Other tips

-- Most react components can be typed as `React:FunctionComponent<any>`
+- Most react components can be typed as `React.FunctionComponent<any>`

 ---